wsbctechnicalblog/wsbctechnicalblog.github.io/content/devops-analytics-strategy.md

 This phase is focused on developing Predictive Analytics capabilities, which can help answer the question, “What could happen?”

 - Business value delivery confirmation
-- Continious analytics delivery through automated pipelines
+- Continuous analytics delivery through automated pipelines
 - DevOps Program Risk (ROAM) analytics
 - Building people skills for digital transformation based on Risk area
 - Establish Standards and Practices for Analytics